Gissio/font_Tiny5/README.md

 Tiny5 is a 5-pixel font inspired by the graphing calculators and digital gadgets of the 1980s-90s, where the constraints of limited pixel space demanded efficient and minimalist design.

-It features three variable axes: pixel volume, roundness and bleed.
+It features three variable axes: element size, roundness and bleed.
 These allow to mimic the visual characteristics of LCD screens, CRT monitors and dot matrix printouts.

 Tiny5 is perfect for evoking a retro or nostalgic feel, for conveying the idea of minimalism, or for efficiently presenting information on small displays.